Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

-However, the requirement that these Frobenius norms be small is not sufficient to ensure that the effective dimension of the problem is small; in particular, it is evident that the properties of $A$ must play a role; for example, if the $L_2$ norm of $A$ exceeds unity, the model (\ref{model}) is unstable and successful data assimilation is unlikely.
+However, the requirement that these Frobenius norms be moderate is not sufficient to ensure that the effective dimension of the problem is moderate; in particular, it is evident that the properties of $A$ must play a role; for example, if the $L_2$ norm of $A$ exceeds unity, the model (\ref{model}) is unstable and successful data assimilation is unlikely unless the data are sufficiently rich to compensate for the instabilities (see also \cite{Stuart}).
+We have assumed such difficulties away by assuming the pair $(H,A)$ to be $d$-detectable and $(A,Q)$ to be $d$-stabilizable.
+However, unstable dynamics should be treated carefully and in specific cases (for nonlinear problems) as in \cite{Brett2013}.

 While the model, or $A$, is implicitly accounted for in $X$, the solution of the DARE, one can construct sharper bounds on the effective dimension by accounting for the model~(\ref{model}) and data stream~(\ref{data}) more explicitly.
-To that extend, we construct matrix bounds on $P$, from matrix bounds for the solution of the DARE \cite{Kwon}.
-Let $X\leq X_u$, and $X_l\leq X$, be upper and lower matrix bounds for the solution of the DARE, for example, we can choose the lower bound in \cite{Komaroff1994}
+To that extent, we construct matrix bounds on $P$, from matrix bounds for the solution of the DARE \cite{Kwon}.
+Let $X\leq X_u$, and $X_l\leq X$, be upper and lower matrix bounds for the solution of the DARE, for example, we can choose the lower bound in \cite{Komaroff1994} \begin{linenomath*} \end{linenomath*} and the upper bound in \cite{Kwon} \begin{linenomath*} \end{linenomath*} where $X_* = A(\eta^{-1}+H^TR^{-1}H)^{-1}A^T+Q$, $\eta =f(-\lambda_1(A)-\lambda_n(H^TR^{-1}H)\lambda_1(Q)+1,2\lambda_n(H^TR^{-1}H),2\lambda_1(Q)))$, $f(a,b,c) = (\sqrt{a^2+bc}-a)/2)$ and $\lambda_1( C)$ and $\lambda_n( C)$ are the largest respectively smallest eigenvalue of the matrix $C$.
+Then an upper matrix bound for the steady state covariance matrix is \begin{linenomath*} \end{linenomath*} The Frobenius norm of this upper matrix bound is an upper bound for the effective dimension.